beotavalo/ds-ml-preparation/coding/README.md

-This are probles form basic to advance in python, bash, YAML.
+These are problems from basic to advance in python, bash, YAML.